xiaozhouzhoua/My-Stars/README.md

 ## Dart

-*   [Livinglist/Hacki](https://github.com/Livinglist/Hacki) - A Hacker News client made with Flutter that is just enough.
+*   [Livinglist/Hacki](https://github.com/Livinglist/Hacki) - A Hacker News client that is just enough.

 *   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ in real-time.